fomo404/flexbonds/README.md

 ## Key Features

-- **Asset Bonding**: Bond SOL or any SPL Token (including Token2022) to any NFT—yours or someone else's.
+- **Asset Bonding**: Bond SOL or any SPL Token (including Token2022) to any NFT — yours or someone else's.
 - **Passkey Protection**: Secure your bonded assets with a passkey known only to you.
 - **On-Chain Solution**: 100% decentralized with no off-chain storage or databases.
 - **Secure NFTs**: Lock your NFTs to your wallet using our Secure NFT feature.
 - **Fren Bonding**: Bond assets to third-party NFTs for gifts, giveaways, or rewards.
-- **Developer-Friendly**: Integrate Flex Bonds into your projects with our IDL and type definitions.
+- **Developer-Friendly**: Integrate Flex Bonds into your projects with our IDL and type definitions and code snippets.
-- **Cost-Effective**: Bonding, securing, and releasing NFTs are free; unbonding incurs a modest 3.33% fee.
+- **Cost-Effective**: Bonding, securing, and releasing NFTs is free; unbonding incurs a modest 3.33% fee.

 ---